 Writing From Life, with Emily Lackey

 Lorrie Moore once said that, “for the writer, the facts of life are like ingredients in a kitchen cupboard.”
 The cake we make is the story we end up telling.
 “That,” she says, “is how life and art are related…” No matter what we write, our experiences, observations perceptions and inclinations are the greatest inspiration and fodder for our work.
 In this weekly generative workshop, writers will receive a series of prompts to help them tap into their deepest material and move them into a sustained period of writing.
 Afterward, we’ll have the opportunity to share our work and receive thoughtful feedback from the group.
-Weekly craft tips!
+Handouts include weekly craft lessons!

-Emily Lackey’s stories and essays have been published in Glimmer Train, Prairie Schooner, Post Road, The Literary Review, Longreads, The Rumpus, Green Mountains Review, The Huffington Post, Bustle, Hobart, and Cleaver Magazine, among others.
+Emily Lackey is the Assistant Director of Writers in Progress.
+Her stories and essays have been published in Glimmer Train, Prairie Schooner, Post Road, Third Coast, The Literary Review, Longreads, The Rumpus, The Huffington Post, Bustle, and Hobart, among others.
 She was a fellow at the Virginia Center for the Creative Arts and an artist-in-residence at the Bemis Center for Contemporary Arts and Newnan ArtRez.
-After receiving her MFA from the University of New Hampshire in 2014, she taught writing at the University of New Hampshire and in the graduate writing program at Southern New Hampshire University.
-She is at work on a book of stories and a novel.
+After receiving her MFA from the University of New Hampshire, she taught writing at the University of New Hampshire and in the graduate writing program at Southern New Hampshire University.
+She is at work on a collection of linked stories and a memoir.